Holographic CCFT Pseudo-Entropy: Summary and future directions

 Since the spacelike curve was related to the entropy of the interval introduced in \cite{Jiang:2017ecm}, we also associated the timelike curve obtained in this paper which was also connected to the spacelike curve, with the imaginary part of the pseudo-entropy of the same interval.
 In fact, according to the flat/CCFT correspondence, this interval should be at the null infinity of flat spacetime.
 In contrast, similar intervals, whose spacelike and timelike curves in AdS and dS had flat space limits leading to the curves of this interval, should be defined on the spacelike boundary of AdS and the timelike infinity of dS.
 Since, in the flat space limit, none of these hyper-surfaces in AdS, dS, and flat spacetimes transform into one another, we should not expect that the interval introduced in \cite{Jiang:2017ecm} can be obtained from the flat limit of similar intervals in asymptotically AdS and dS spacetimes.
 Therefore, because the flat-space limit is not well-defined on the boundary, we attribute the curves we obtained in flat spacetime to the pseudo-entropy of the interval introduced in reference \cite{Jiang:2017ecm}.

-Another point that compels us to accept the pseudo-entropic nature of the quantity introduced for entanglement entropy in CCFT is that, alongside efforts deriving the flat/CCFT dictionary from AdS/CFT (see also new papers \cite{Banerjee:2024ldl}-\cite{Kulkarni:2025qcx}), this correspondence should also be obtainable from dS/CFT.
-In this correspondence, the CFT is non-unitary, and we deal with pseudo-entropy rather than entanglement entropy.
+Another point that compels us to accept the pseudo-entropic nature of the quantity introduced for entanglement entropy in CCFT is that, alongside efforts deriving the flat/CCFT dictionary from AdS/CFT (see also new papers \cite{Banerjee:2024ldl}-\cite{Kulkarni:2025qcx}), this correspondence should also be obtainable from dS holography.
+Two main approaches for the holography of asymptotically dS spacetimes are given in \cite{Strominger:2001pn} and \cite{Alishahiha:2004md} .
+In \cite{Strominger:2001pn}, the CFT dual to asymptotically dS spacetimes is non-unitary, and we deal with pseudo-entropy rather than entanglement entropy.
 Therefore, it is expected that after taking the limit, pseudo-entropy would be obtained.
 The pseudo-entropy we encounter in CCFT is not of the same nature as the timelike entanglement entropy we had in Ads/CFT, since the inherently ultra-relativistic nature of CCFT does not allow intervals to be distinguished in these two ways.
+We note that our calculation in this paper was in the bulk dS spacetimes which is the same for both of the proposals of dS holography in \cite{Strominger:2001pn} and \cite{Alishahiha:2004md}.
+Interpretation of results as the holographic dual of CFT pseudo-entropy is based on \cite{Strominger:2001pn} and \cite{Doi:2022iyj, Doi:2023zaf}.
+However, study of this problem in the context of dS/dS correspondence \cite{Strominger:2001pn} is an interesting problem which may be utilizable by following recent progresses in \cite{Geng:2019bnn}-\cite{Geng:2021wcq}.

 The possibility of defining pseudo-entropy for CCFTs could serve as evidence for the non-unitarity of these theories \cite{Hao:2025ocu}.
 This claim has not yet been proven for CCFTs without resorting to holographic methods and remains an open problem that we intend to address in future works.
 Furthermore, completing the calculations presented in this paper for other asymptotically flat spacetimes in three dimensions, as well as generalizing the framework to higher dimensions(particularly four) will be among our future research directions.